-Points may be deducted for the negative behaviour for learning such as:
+Points will be deducted for the negative behaviour for learning such as:

 - Being off task

 - Talking out of turn

 - Unprepared (homework, PE kit, reading books)

 - Lack of effort

+- Disrespectful behaviour

-Dojo points may be awarded or deducted by the Class Teacher or Teaching Assistant.
+Dojos are also deducted if a pupil displays any behaviour which contravenes the Golden Rules.
+Dojo points must only be awarded or deducted by the Class Teacher or Teaching Assistant.